ICL-COAST/thalassa/README.md

 * If `CMake` freezes during the configuration stage, and Matlab is installed, this may be due to the Matlab license not being activated, preventing the successful configuration of the `MEX` compiler.

 * THALASSA was designed for single threaded execution.
 It is *not* thread safe by default.
 CTHALASSA spawns subprocesses for each propagation with `fork` to provide thread safety, however this depends on POSIX compliance.
 This can be deactivated, if required, by appending `-DCTHALASSA_USE_FORK=OFF` to the `CMake` configuration command.
-Issues have been seen with `OpenMP` and `fork`, therefore native threading is recommended.
+This is deactivated on non-UNIX systems.

 #### Compiling MTHALASSA on Apple Machines with ARM
 The current release of Matlab for MacOS uses `x86_64` via the Rosetta translation environment.
 Consequently, the `MEX` compiler targets `x86_64`.
 However, by default `CMake` will target the native architecture of the machine, in this case `arm64`.
 Furthermore, older versions of `CMake` are not aware of Rosetta installations, and will attempt to use the ARM version of the `MEX` compiler.